gfabricante/ERT_Project/README.md

 ### 3. Data_Collection
-- This python script will allow the user to collect data from a NOAA data source
+- CollectData.py will allow the user to collect data from a NOAA data source
 - The collected data will then be saved to a file that will be categorized first by source, then by local time collected

 Example: